 Read more: Following the stories of the Berlin Wall

-For a good introduction to the city, there are a few different companies offering free walking tours, where you just tip your guide.
-For general city tours, Sandeman’s New Europe have a 2.5-hour tour from the Brandenburg Gate multiple times a day and Brewer’s Berlin Tours have a 3.5-hour tour from Rosenthaler Platz at 1pm every day.
-Or for something a bit different, Alternative Berlin Tours run a 3-hour tour of street art and subculture in the Kreuzberg district, starting from the Alexanderplatz TV Tower at 11am and 1pm.
+For a good introduction to the city, there are a few different companies which offer free walking tours where you just tip your guide.
+For general city tours, Sandeman’s New Europe have a 2.5-hour tour from Starbucks at Brandenburg Gate multiple times a day and Brewer’s Berlin Tours also have a 2.5-hour tour from Rosenthaler Platz at 10am and 2pm every day.
+Or for something a bit different, Alternative Berlin Tours run a 3-hour tour of street art and subculture in the Kreuzberg district, starting from the Alexanderplatz TV Tower at 11am, 1pm and 3pm.

-Museums and galleries
+Money-saving museums and galleries

-There are also a couple of city passes which include discounts on museum entry as well as other attractions and public transport.
-The Museums Pass lasts three days and gives entry to the permanent collections at 34 museums and exhibitions, including those on Museum Island, for €29 (or €14.50 for students).
-Or there’s the more general Berlin Pass which gives you free entry to 60 museums, attractions and tours, as well as a hop on hop off bus tour.
+There are also a couple of city passes which give you discounts on museum entry as well as other attractions and public transport.
+The Museum Pass lasts three days and gives entry to over 30 museums and exhibitions, including those on Museum Island, for €29 (€14.50 for students).
+Or there’s the general Berlin Pass which gives you free entry to 50 museums and attractions, as well as a hop-on-hop-off bus tour.
 You can also get a version with city transport included.
-A 2-day pass costs €99 (€115 with travel) or a 3-day pass costs €119 (€145 with travel), with discounts for children under 15s.
+A 3-day pass costs €89 or €115 with travel (€54/€71 for children under 15).

 Top city views

-The tallest city centre viewpoint is the Fernsehturm or TV Tower, but it’s also one of the priciest – a ‘fast view’ ticket with a timed slot costs €19.50 for adults or €12 for children aged 4–14.
-There are cheaper €15.50 tickets available where you might have to queue.
-Other cheaper options where you can get great city view which includes the TV Tower are the Panoramapunkt Tower for €7.50 (€11.50 to skip the queue), the Victory Tower in the Tiergarten for €3 or the viewing platform on the Park Inn Alexanderplatz terrace for €3.
+The city’s tallest viewpoint is the Fernsehturm or TV Tower, but it’s also one of the priciest.
+A fast view ticket with timed slot costs €19.50 for adults or €12 for children aged 4–14.
+But there are cheaper €15.50 (€9.50 for children and 20% student discount) tickets available where you might have to queue.
+Cheaper options where you can get great city views which include the TV Tower are the Panoramapunkt Tower for €7.50 (€11.50 to skip the queue), the Victory Tower in the Tiergarten for €3 or the Park Inn Alexanderplatz’s viewing platform for €3.

-On Thursday evenings the Markt Halle Neun holds a Street Food Thursdays from 5pm–10pm with food from around the world.
+On Thursday evenings the Markt Halle Neun holds a Street Food Thursdays from 5pm–10pm featuring food from around the world.
 There are also street food stalls at the Sunday Flea Market in Mauerpark, Berlin’s largest open air market, with karaoke to entertain you as you eat.
-Or if you’re self catering there are supermarkets across the city – the main chains are Aldi, Lidl and Netto, but you’ll also find plenty of small organic supermarkets.
+Or if you’re self catering then there are supermarkets across the city – the main chains are Aldi, Lidl and Netto, but you’ll also find plenty of small organic supermarkets.